 |Corn syrup solids||Fruit juice||Maltodextrin||Sucrose|

 |Castor sugar||Glucose||Mannitol||Turbinado sugar|

 |Date sugar||Glucose solids||Maple syrup||Yellow sugar|

-In our Ultimate Candida Diet plan, Dr. Eric Wood and I lay out a structured diet and treatment plan with 5 distinct phases.
+In our Ultimate Candida Diet plan, Dr. Eric Wood and I lay out a structured, low-sugar diet and treatment plan with 5 distinct phases.
 These stages are designed to get you back to a healthy, sustainable diet and lifestyle that you can enjoy for the long term.